 Starter

 The Starter plan is designed for investors looking for basic features.
-Features include:
+It costs $18 a month and features include:

 Growth